Front-End Loaders: What Are They?

 Suppliers often won’t let you hire a front-end loader if you don’t have experience operating earthmoving equipment.
 So if you don’t, consider applying for formal training or hiring a front-end loader with an operator.

 Some front-end loaders are considered tractors.
-You can drive a tractor on private property without a license; it is your responsibility to ensure anyone who operates it knows how to responsibly.
+You can drive a tractor on private property without a licence; it is your responsibility to ensure anyone who operates it knows how to responsibly.
 If you want to drive your tractor on public roads, each state in Australia has different laws for that:

 Any car licence above Learners will do (so Provisional or Open).